MottyJ/gatsby-blog/src/pages/posts/001-first-post.md

 ---
-title: 'First Post - Introduction'
+title: "First Post - Introduction"
 date: 2018-12-01 07:00:00
-author: 'John Doe'
+author: "John Doe"
-path: '/first-post'
+path: "/first-post"
+image: ../../images/javascript.jpg
 ---

 Welcome to gajitt!
 We hope you enjoy our content!
 Welcome to gajitt!
 We hope you enjoy our content!